bohnelang/Solved-Ubuntu-18---GuestInfoGetDiskDevice-Missing-disk-device-name-VMDK-mapping/README.md

 ############################################################

-In Ubuntu 19 the bug will be fixed in vmware-tools by changing the priority from Warning to Debug!
+In Ubuntu 19 (or a leter version) will fix this bug in the vmware-tools by changing the priority from Warning to Debug!
 Keep this in mind - the this is **not a warning** - it is a debug info for developer.

 Ubuntu 18 LTS uses 2:11.0.1 but the bug fix will come in in version 2:11.0.5